- How to Open and Use Private Character Editor in Vista, Windows 7, and Windows 8

 NOTE: This is a hidden system file.
 For how to see it, see: How to Hide or Show Hidden Files and Folders in Vista

-on the menu bar, and click on Font Links
+4. Click/tap on File on the menu bar, and click/tap on Font Links.
+(See screenshot below)

 NOTE: This will have this character available in the Font selection TT All Fonts (Private Characters in Character Map.